Opal at a Glance

 White/Light Opal

 The most common precious Opal, with a white or light body tone and vivid play-of-color flashes.
 Primarily mined in South Australia (Coober Pedy, Andamooka).
-The classic Opal image most people carry in their mind.
+This is the Opal most people picture when they think of the stone.

 Black Opal

-The rarest and most valuable Opal, featuring a dark body tone (dark gray to jet black) that makes the play-of-color appear dramatically vivid by contrast.
+The rarest and most valuable Opal, with a dark body tone (dark gray to jet black) that makes the play-of-color pop by contrast.
 Almost exclusively mined at Lightning Ridge, New South Wales, Australia.
 Fine specimens command the highest prices of any Opal variety.

 Boulder Opal

 Forms as thin veins of precious Opal naturally attached to its ironstone host rock.
-Mined in Queensland, Australia, Boulder Opal often displays vibrant colors against a dark ironstone matrix.
-The natural combination of Opal and matrix creates unique, dramatic patterns.
+Mined in Queensland, Australia, Boulder Opal often shows vibrant colors against a dark ironstone matrix.
+The natural combination of Opal and matrix gives each piece a unique, dramatic look.

 Notable Origins